Chr1ssie/the_data_dazzlers/README.md

 Lastly, an interactive map will be used for users interactions

 Mia: Tableau

-Christelle: Machine learning
+Started working on tableau

+Christelle: Data cleaning, SQL database, Machine learning Initiated cleaning of data and creating SQL Database, challenges encountered with large files.
+We will continue with creating tables for calendar 2

-Magdalena: Leaflet; panda/python cleaning of data analysis
+Magdalena: Leaflet; panda/python cleaning of data analysis.
+Uploaded calendar csv files to repo